wchang88/mnlp-assn2-asr/guarani/README.md

 cd ..
 ```

-Copy over the configuration files under `baseline`, `pretrained`, `multilingual` depending on which training you want to do
+Copy over the configuration files under `baseline`, `pretrained`, `multilingual` depending on which training you want to do.

 #### Data preparation files